Manual Installation

 Configuration

-Edit $IXPROOT/.env and review and set/change all parameters.
-Hopefully this is mostly documented or clear but please start a discussion on the mailing list if you have difficultly and we'll update this and the example file's documentation as appropriate.
+and review and set/change all parameters.
+Hopefully this is mostly documented and clear, but please start a discussion on the mailing list if you have difficultly and we'll update this and the example file's documentation as appropriate.

 Initial Database Objects

-First let's create the password for the admin user.
-The following will create a secure random password and hash it with bcrypt:
+First, create the password for the initial admin user.
+The following will create a secure random password and set a bash environment variable so it can be used by the set-up wizard:

 cd $IXPROOT